 Defining Your How: 3 Steps to Develop a Tax & Financial Planning Firm

 Many CPAs find themselves with more work to do than time to do it in.
 The unfortunate side effect of being busy is that service is often sacrificed to meet looming deadlines, leaving practitioners and clients longing for something more.
-As client demand for help beyond tax compliance and tax planning increases, how can you figure out how to add additional services for your clients in a way that makes sense for them and your business—with your already limited time?
+As clients' demand for help beyond tax compliance and tax planning increases, how can you figure out how to add additional services for your clients in a way that makes sense for them and your business—with your already limited time?
 Make sure these three crucial items are on your checklist as you define how to develop your full-service tax and financial planning firm.

 The first step to being able to effectively provide personal financial planning services to your clients is to partner with a Turnkey Asset Management Platform (TAMP).
 All TAMPs are built differently but, at the core, they provide users with the technology needed to run investment advisory and financial planning practices.
 In considering the right TAMP, look beyond just the technology offered.
 Partner with a firm that knows your industry, offers a high level of service and training, provides compliance support, has the bench strength of staff to help you through complex planning needs, and manages the investment for you.